bkbimal250/Api_django_email_loginsystem/README.md

 ### 1. User Registration & Authentication:
 Users can register using their email and password.
 Once registered, users can log in to view or manage the projects they are assigned to.

-### 2. Client Creation and Management:
-Clients can create new projects by providing details like project name, description, and client association.
-Clients can update or delete projects as needed.
-Each client can have multiple projects, and these projects are linked to them in the database.

 ### 3. Project Creation:
 Projects are created under a specific client, and users can be assigned to the project.
 The project will have a many-to-many relationship with users, meaning multiple users can work on the same project.